section-engineering-education/engineering-education/articles/ios-tasks-app-using-swift/index.md

 Let's now get started with setting up a new project.

 - Open XCode.
-- Now, click on "Create a New XCode Project"
+- Now, click on "Create a New XCode Project".

 ![Creating a new project](/engineering-education/ios-tasks-app-using-swift/create-new-project.png)

-- Let us use the iOS > App template.
+- Let's use the iOS > App template.

 ![iOS App Template](/engineering-education/ios-tasks-app-using-swift/template.png)

-- Let us name our app "AwesomeToDo".
+- Let's name our app "AwesomeToDo".
 Select the other settings as shown below.

 ![Initial App Settings](/engineering-education/ios-tasks-app-using-swift/app-settings.png)